plhsystems/stargate-mainboard-esp32/doc/wizard-page.md

 ## Audio test (optional)

 Will play a test sound to ensure the speakers are properly connected.
 It will be a test sound integrated within the firmware.
-It will also provide a volume adjustment slider on the page.
+It will also provide a volume adjustment slider.

 ## Test the wormhole (mandatory)